qwattash/cheri-benchplot/README.md

 # Introduction
 The CHERI benchplot tool/library is an attempt to build a flexible system to run CHERI experiments on CheriBSD and process the results.
 Ideally the structure is modular and reusable enough that it can be adapted to speed-up data analysis or used as a starting point for custom data analysis and visualization.

 ## Installation

 The framework depends on Python 3.11+ due to the use of some newer features.
 Furthermore, the `tools` directory contains some C++ tools that are used to accelerate parsing of DWARF structures and QEMU protobuf traces.
 These are optionally needed, depending what analysis is being run.
 The DWARF scraper tool requires the CHERI LLVM libraries to be installed in the CHERISDK directory and the `boost` libraries.

 The following commands should install the dependencies and the pycheribenchplot package:
 ```
 # This must point to the root of the cherisdk, containing the rootfs and the 'sdk' directory.
-$ export CHERISDK=/path/to/cherisdk
 # It is recommended to setup a virtual environment
 $ virtualenv my-env
 $ source my-env/bin/activate
 (my-env) $ pip install .
 # To check that the installation succeeded:
-(my-env) $ benchplot-cli.py -h
+(my-env) $ benchplot-cli -h
 ```

 It is possible to run tests as follows: